Visualize deployment features

 library with many free icons is icons8.
 Here, an example with the icon of

-Fry from Futurama animation series, color style, and size 50:
+Fry from Futurama animation series and icon size 50:

 map_dep(